 Dr. Hall enjoyed fishing in his spare time.

 Dr. Hall died on August 21st, 1915.
-Mrs. Hall died on the 9th of May, 1921 in Chatham.
+Mrs. Hall died in Chatham on the 9th of May, 1921 at St. Joseph’s Hospital.
 Dr. and Mrs. Hall are buried at Maple Leaf Cemetery in Chatham.

 *Dr. John Phillips Sivewright, Dr. William Henry Tye and his son Dr. Frederick William Hall are also featured on the Chatham-Kent Physician Tribute website.